-Bupivacaine hydrochloride is related chemically and pharmacologically to the aminoacyl local anesthetics.
+Bupivacaine is related chemically and pharmacologically to the aminoacyl local anesthetics.
 It is a homologue of mepivacaine and is chemically related to lidocaine.
-All three of these anesthetics contain an amide linkage between the aromatic nucleus and the amino or piperidine group.
+All three of these anesthetics contain an amide linkage between the aromatic nucleus and the amino, or piperidine group.
 They differ in this respect from the procaine-type local anesthetics, which have an ester linkage.

 Local anesthetics block the generation and the conduction of nerve impulses, presumably by increasing the threshold for electrical excitation in the nerve, by slowing the propagation of the nerve impulse, and by reducing the rate of rise of the action potential.
 In general, the progression of anesthesia is related to the diameter, myelination, and conduction velocity of affected nerve fibers.
 Clinically, the order of loss of nerve function is as follows: (1) pain, (2) temperature, (3) touch, (4) proprioception, and (5) skeletal muscle tone.

 Following systemic absorption, local anesthetics can produce central nervous system stimulation, depression, or both.
-Apparent central stimulation is manifested as restlessness, tremors and shivering, progressing to convulsions, followed by depression and coma progressing ultimately to respiratory arrest.
+Apparent central stimulation is manifested as restlessness, tremors and shivering progressing to convulsions, followed by depression and coma progressing ultimately to respiratory arrest.
 However, the local anesthetics have a primary depressant effect on the medulla and on higher centers.
-The depressed stage may occur without a prior excited stage.
+The depressed stage may occur without a prior excited state.

 The rate of systemic absorption of local anesthetics is dependent upon the total dose and concentration of drug administered, the route of administration, the vascularity of the administration site, and the presence or absence of epinephrine in the anesthetic solution.
-A dilute concentration of epinephrine (1:200,000 or 5 mcg/mL) usually reduces the rate of absorption and peak plasma concentration of bupivacaine permitting the use of moderately larger total doses and sometimes prolonging the duration of action.
+A dilute concentration of epinephrine (1:200,000 or 5 mcg/mL) usually reduces the rate of absorption and peak plasma concentration of bupivacaine, permitting the use of moderately larger total doses and sometimes prolonging the duration of action.

 Local anesthetics appear to cross the placenta by passive diffusion.
 The rate and degree of diffusion is governed by (1) the degree of plasma protein binding, (2) the degree of ionization, and (3) the degree of lipid solubility.
 Fetal/maternal ratios of local anesthetics appear to be inversely related to the degree of plasma protein binding, because only the free, unbound drug is available for placental transfer.

 Depending upon the route of administration, local anesthetics are distributed to some extent to all body tissues, with high concentrations found in highly perfused organs such as the liver, lungs, heart, and brain.

 Various pharmacokinetic parameters of the local anesthetics can be significantly altered by the presence of hepatic or renal disease, addition of epinephrine, factors affecting urinary pH, renal blood flow, the route of drug administration, and the age of the patient.
 The half-life of bupivacaine in adults is 2.7 hours and in neonates 8.1 hours.

-Amide-type local anesthetics such as Sensorcaine are metabolized primarily in the liver via conjugation with glucuronic acid.
+Amide-type local anesthetics such as bupivacaine are metabolized primarily in the liver via conjugation with glucuronic acid.
 Patients with hepatic disease, especially those with severe hepatic disease, may be more susceptible to the potential toxicities of the amide-type local anesthetics.
 Pipecoloxylidine is the major metabolite of bupivacaine.